Yes! You can do box braids on starter locs.

 Steps 1.
 Get Supplies

 The first step is to get your materials together.
 For a quick braid, all you need is Braiding Hair and bands to section.
 You may use a little gel or oil to add shine or to make the braiding easier.

 Step 2: Start on freshly washed Starter Locs

-Usually, After spending hours to braid you’ll most likely want to to keep them for a while so I recommend washing your starter Locs beforehand.
+Usually, after spending hours to braid you’ll most likely want to keep them for a while.
+I recommend washing your starter Locs beforehand.
 If you are unsure of how to wash your starter Locs, click here for a detailed post.

 Step 3: Section starter locs in 4 sections.